 In June 2010, the Moffat and Tisdall properties were joined by staking and consolidated into the Moffat property, resulting in a total of seven properties in the Tak project.
-After some minor claim reduction of the LaHache property in early 2011, the Tak properties currently comprise 48,357 hectares.
+The Tak properties comprise 48,357 hectares.

-On September 21, 2010 the Company signed a Letter Agreement with Capstone Mining Corp. ("Capstone") granting Capstone an option to acquire up to a 70% interest in the Tak - Milligan project, then included both the Tak and Milligan properties.
+On September 21, 2010 the Company signed a Letter Agreement with Capstone Mining Corp. ("Capstone") granting Capstone an option to acquire up to a 70% interest in the Tak-Milligan project, that included both the Tak and Milligan properties.
 The Company is operator of both projects.
 Between October and November 2010, 23.1 line kilometres of reconnaissance induced polarization surveying and limited soil surveying were completed on four (Moffat, Tisdall, Hazel and Canim) of the seven Tak properties, and two short lines of soil sampling were completed over the South Milligan claims.